How SaaS Startups Should Be Using Google Ads

 At $49 per month, this means each new customer you acquire is worth, on average, $980.
 From this perspective, the $20 suggested CPC bids Google’s Keyword Planner returns no longer look so expensive.

 Instead of wincing at high CPC bids, view the cost of advertising your SaaS product next to the amount you can expect to make from each customer.
-Once you use CLV to determine ROI, and not CPC, you’ll realize that even the toughest AdWords keywords aren’t as costly as they seem.
+Once you use CLV to determine ROI, and not CPC, you’ll realize that even the toughest Google Ads keywords aren’t as costly as they seem.

 6. Target competitor keywords to win over new customers